 Coastal flooding is a problem wherever development has occurred adjacent to, or on, beach systems.
 The problems of maintaining these areas are accentuated by naturally rising sea levels over most of Newfoundland.
 Floods usually occur when storms coincide with high tides and can include overtopping or breaching of barachois beaches.
 Flooding of this type can be very destructive.
 Flood risk maps (link to these maps shown in the freshwater thread) have been prepared for flood-prone areas through the Canada - Newfoundland Flood Reduction Damage Program.

-(click on a dot to obtain information on a hazardous event in that location)
+(click on a teardrop to obtain information on a hazardous event in that location)

 Possibly the most vulnerable area to coastal flooding in the province is Placentia.
 The town has a history of flooding, aggravated by urban development over the past 15 to 25 years into the area directly behind the beach.